Sparse hierarchical interaction learning with epigraphical projection: Experiments

-The comparisons are displayed in Fig.~\ref{fig:weakinftycompar30} (for Dataset30-345) and in Fig.~\ref{fig:weakinftycompar100} (for Dataset100-030).
-The convergence behaviour are presented both w.r.t iterations (first row) and time (second row).
-It is observed that: \begin{enumerate} \item[i)] ``Weak-PD-$\ell_\infty$'' and ``Weak-FISTA-$\ell_\infty$'' converge to the same value as shown in the first column of both Fig.~\ref{fig:weakinftycompar30} and \ref{fig:weakinftycompar100}; \item[ii)] From the objective function convergence point-of-view, ``Weak-FISTA-$\ell_\infty$'' converges faster than `Weak-PD-$\ell_\infty$'' w.r.t iteration numbers and also time. \item[iii)] From the convergence of the iterates point of view (second column of Fig.~\ref{fig:weakinftycompar30} and \ref{fig:weakinftycompar100}), ``Weak-PD-$\ell_\infty$'' converges much faster than ``Weak-FISTA-$\ell_\infty$'' to the optimal solution, especially from the comparison in terms of time (bottom figures).
-It shows that the proposed algorithm enables to be closest to the optimal solution with less time; \item[iv)] The conclusions are very close for both datasets (Dataset30-345 and Dataset100-030) leading to the conclusion that the proposed method is robust to dimensionality. \item[v)] Contrary to``Weak-FISTA-$\ell_\infty$'', the proposed solution has a `Strong-PD-$\ell_\infty$'' counterpart without inner iterations. \end{enumerate}
+The comparisons are displayed in Fig.~\ref{fig:weakinftycompar30} (for Dataset30-345) and in Fig.~\ref{fig:weakinftycompar100} (for Dataset100-030) {for the optimal $\lambda$ (cf. Section~\ref{sec:similperf})}.
+The convergence behaviour are presented both w.r.t. iterations (first row) and time (second row).
+It is observed that: \begin{enumerate} \item[i)] ``Weak-PD-$\ell_\infty$'' and ``Weak-FISTA-$\ell_\infty$'' converge to the same value as shown in the first column of both Fig.~\ref{fig:weakinftycompar30} and \ref{fig:weakinftycompar100}; \item[ii)] From the objective function convergence point-of-view, ``Weak-FISTA-$\ell_\infty$'' converges faster than `Weak-PD-$\ell_\infty$'' w.r.t. iteration numbers and also time; \item[iii)] From the convergence of the iterates point of view (second column of Fig.~\ref{fig:weakinftycompar30} and~\ref{fig:weakinftycompar100}), {for Dataset30-345, ``Weak-PD-$\ell_\infty$'' converges much faster than ``Weak-FISTA-$\ell_\infty$'' to the optimal solution, especially from the comparison in terms of time (bottom figures).
+For Dataset100-030, although it seems that the convergence in iteration for ``Weak-PD-$\ell_\infty$'' slower, but it costs less time, this may because that the default values for $\tau$ and $\sigma$ are not optimal for Dataset100-030.} It shows that the proposed algorithm enables to be closest to the optimal solution with less time; \item[iv)] {Contrary to``Weak-FISTA-$\ell_\infty$'', our proposed solution can provide a `Strong-PD-$\ell_\infty$'' counterpart of this `Weak-PD-$\ell_\infty$'' without inner iterations.} \end{enumerate} {Further results, especially w.r.t the choice of $\lambda$ and regression performance on the training/validation/test sets are provided in Section~\ref{sec:similperf}}.